-(A) Parse a sample program using IMOP.

-(B) From the generated AST, print the program to a file/terminal.
+- (A) Parse a sample program using IMOP. - (B) From the generated AST, print the program to a file/terminal.

-Note some simplifications performed by IMOP.
+Note that IMOP performs some simplifications.

-(C) Find and print all those statements that have a given label.

-(D) Invoke loop unrolling on the given while-statement, and print.
+- (C) Find and print all those statements that have a given label. - (D) Invoke loop unrolling on the given while-statement, and print.